 After feeling very tired of dealing with the endless winter in Germany, I decided to take a small holiday with my Freund in the region south of Munich .
 It was totally last minute (or last week rather) and was just the perfect change I needed to feel better about my life etc etc.

 We went by car and managed to get an amazing Airbnb, which was surrounded by snow as far as the eye could see and with views like this.
 (If you don’t know about Airbnb, you’re living under a rock.
-Save yourself, sign up using my referral link and get $35 travel credit from me!)
+Save yourself, sign up using my referral link and get $35 travel credit from me!).
+Alternatively go ahead and find a good hotel deal in this beautiful region.

 First on our list was the beautiful and tiny city of Bad Tölz famous as a spa town and with the stunning Isar river flowing right through the middle.
 The city centre is on a hill and has amazing buildings such as this.
 I’m a big fan on ancient engraved art on old buildings, and this city has mastered engraved art.